ps1337/pwntools-r2/README.md

 ![alt text](https://github.com/ps1337/r/blob/master/pwntools-r2/pwntools-r2-demo.gif?raw=true)

 As of now, only the Python2 version of `pwntools` is being actively maintained.
-There's also a version for the unmaintained Python3 [fork](https://github.com/arthaud/python3-pwntools) of `pwntools` available in one of my other repos.
+A version for the currently unmaintained Python3 [fork](https://github.com/arthaud/python3-pwntools) of `pwntools` will be released as soon as it's being actively maintained and updated with `pwntools-gdb` environment variable support.

 ## Ok How To Use This?